suryaabid250-dot/WhatsApp-CREDS./README.md

-Render:
+# Danish Khan WhatsApp Login v6

+Render settings:
-Build Command: npm install
+- Build Command: `npm install`
-Start Command: npm start
+- Start Command: `npm start`
-Root Directory: blank
+- Root Directory: blank

-Files: package.json, server.js, README.md

-QR Login is included as the recommended route because current Baileys pairing-code failures can occur after the code is accepted.
-Pair Code is also included.

-Use only your own WhatsApp account. creds.json/session files are sensitive and must not be shared or committed.
-Render free local storage is ephemeral; use persistent storage for durable sessions.
+- Node: 20+

+## Important fix
+This build uses the live WhatsApp Web client revision (`fetchLatestWaWebVersion`) before creating the Baileys socket, with a fallback to the Baileys version helper.
+This avoids the stale-Web-version pairing failures that can generate a code but leave the phone stuck on “Couldn't link device”.

+It also:
+- keeps the auth files after pairing;
+- restarts the socket after Baileys reports a new login;
+- reconnects transient disconnects without deleting credentials;
+- saves credentials through `creds.update`;
+- provides QR as a fallback;
+- exposes `/health` for Render.

-No unofficial WhatsApp Web library can guarantee WhatsApp will accept every pairing request.
+Use only your own WhatsApp account.
+WhatsApp can change server-side pairing rules, so no unofficial WhatsApp Web library can honestly guarantee 100% availability.